kirenz/codelabs/markdown/airflow-setup/airflow-setup.md

 Congratulations!
 You have completed the tutorial and learned how to:

-✅ Create a virtual environment for dash
+✅ Install Apache Airflow
-✅ Install Python modules in your virtual dash environment
+✅ Start Apache Airflow

 Next, you may want to proceed with this tutorials to build your first dash apps: